 Soak up the surreal atmosphere of the Great Hall.
-Surrounded by the shields of all of the owners of the Castle, listen to the story of the castle owners from the most significant room in the castle.
+Surrounded by the shields of the owners of the Castle, listen to their story from the most significant room in the castle.
 See the suit of armour from George Clifford – Queen Elizabeth’s champion jouster.
 View portraits and other relics that time has forgotten.

 Explore the beautiful grounds

 Set at the foot of the Pennines, the scenery in the grounds is spectacular and memorable.
 The ramparts are some of the deepest in the North of England and are a fine example of Norman Military engineering.
 Walk past the Portcullis door, built in 1180 to the yew tree corridor.
 Soak up the atmosphere of the majestic inner bailey which cherishes one of the few intact Norman Keeps in the United Kingdom.